abdabhasan/gadgetJunkie/README.md

 ## About

-Comfy Sloth is an ecommerce ReactJS app designed to provide users with an enjoyable shopping experience for home furniture.
+Gadget Junkie is an ecommerce ReactJS app designed to provide users with an enjoyable shopping experience for home furniture.
 You can learn more about our mission and values in the [About](#about) section of the app.

 ## Getting Started

-To get started with Comfy Sloth, follow these simple steps:
+To get started with Gadget Junkie, follow these simple steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `npm install` or `yarn install`.